logoPostPlanify

 • The trade-off: Metricool delivers deeper analytics, ad tracking, and 5 brands at a lower price point.
 Zoho Social adds CRM integration, social inbox, approval workflows, and WhatsApp/Telegram support on Premium.
 If analytics and multi-brand management drive your decision, Metricool wins.
 If CRM integration and team collaboration drive it, Zoho Social wins.

-For more details, see our Metricool alternative page, Metricool pricing breakdown, Metricool reviews, and Metricool vs Zoho Social comparison.
+For more details, see our Metricool alternatives, Metricool pricing breakdown, Metricool reviews, and Metricool vs Zoho Social comparison.

 8. Vista Social — Best Modern All-in-One Platform